Mamena2020/nodemi/README.md

   - Set users role

-  If the user already has a role, then the user role will be replaced with a new role. `YourModel.setRole(params)` params can be role `id` or `name`.
+  If the user already has a role, then the user role will be replaced with a new role. `instance.setRole(params)` params can be role `id` or `name`.

    ```